It’s been three years since Claire Tait was last abused by her ex-partner.

 Another aspect of domestic abuse Claire is most impassioned about getting across is the fact that it can happen to anyone.

-“I’m a bubbly, confident person with a supportive family and a lot of friends,” she says.
+“I’m a bubbly, confident person with a supportive family and a lot of friends.

 “The media often portrays domestic violence as something that happens in poorer communities, or to unconfident, weak women, but that’s not the case.